Hoare Logic with Arrays

 The programs we have looked at so far have only used variables that store individual values like booleans and integers.
 Any reasonable program will need compound data structures like arrays, queues, stacks, trees, and so on.
 Arrays are perhaps the most basic of these data structures, and are used in most languages to implement the more specialised ones.

-Arrays are also a prototypical example of one of the things that makes reasoning about programs hard: aliasing.
+Arrays are also a prototypical example of one of the things that makes rigorous reasoning about programs hard: aliasing.
 This is the name for when a single object can be referred to by multiple names.

 What are Arrays?